aalonsopuig/Melanie-I_Hexapod_Robot/README.md

 <br />
 <p align="center"><img border="0" src="http://2.bp.blogspot.com/-eZRr-Ntbdxw/UuOVIK8IDpI/AAAAAAAAJYs/BvNT9_0rnFI/s1600/melanie.jpg" width="600" ></p>
 <div style="text-align: justify;">
 The version I that is in this technical report refers the simplest version of the implementation of the robot, in which the robot is connected to an external PC by serial port (RS232C) for its control by a Visual C++ application.
-See Video with <a href="https://youtu.be/Z-d1kQu70TE">Melanie lifting walking with 1Kg payload</a></div>
+See Video with <a href="https://youtu.be/Z-d1kQu70TE">Melanie lifting and walking with 1Kg payload</a></div>
 <br />
 There is a version II with superior capacities.
 Complete information could be obtained here: <b><u><a href="http://automacomp.blogspot.com.es/2004/04/melanie-ii-robust-hexapod-robot-of-3.html">Melanie-II</a></u></b><br />
 <br />